Aurux/PuzzlingLogic/README.md

 # PuzzlingLogic

-React.js app for building and playing with logic circuits.
+React app for building and playing with logic circuits.
 Follow the link on this page to view the hosted site.

 ## To run code in dev mode:
 * ```npm i```